SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-21-telerik-cloud-sync-and-everlivethe-great-companions.markdown

 Telerik even include (as per usual if you know Telerik) several sample apps all built on top of their cloud controls, up and running and ready to go.

-For more details on Telerik’s cloud data sync set see here – [http://www.telerik.com/products/windows-phone/overview/all-controls/clouddatasync.aspx](http://www.telerik.com/products/windows-phone/overview/all-controls/clouddatasync.aspx)
+For more details on Telerik’s cloud data sync set see here – [http://www.telerik.com/products/windows-phone/overview/all-controls/clouddatasync](http://www.telerik.com/products/windows-phone/overview/all-controls/clouddatasync)

 > \*Note
 >
-> The controls and synchronisation features are still in beta at present and are ever evolving, being involved in the beta has already changed some things and included new features.&nbsp; Expect a lot more in the coming months.&nbsp; The backend and controls are stable enough at present to be used in live apps, just be aware some things may not work exactly right just yet.&nbsp; Where they do not then jump on the forums and you will usually get answers very soon with Telerik’s amazing support staff.
+> The controls and synchronisation features are still in beta at present and are ever evolving, being involved in the beta has already changed some things and included new features.
+Expect a lot more in the coming months.
+The backend and controls are stable enough at present to be used in live apps, just be aware some things may not work exactly right just yet.
+Where they do not then jump on the forums and you will usually get answers very soon with Telerik’s amazing support staff.

 * * *